-Today’s business owners need business insurance for many reasons, including obtaining collateralized loans, defense against liability or property damage losses and protection against lost income or other catastrophic events.
-Here are some of the loss exposures today’s business owners face and the coverage that provides peace of mind.
+Today's business owners need Business Commercial Insurance for many reasons, including obtaining collateralized loans, defense against liability or property damage losses and protection against lost income or other catastrophic events.
+Here are some of the loss exposures today's business owners face and the coverage that provides peace of mind.

 Even when a claim or lawsuit is groundless, a business encounters the costs to investigate, defend and pay jury awards.
 Bodily injury and property damage losses that arise from business operations, completed projects or manufactured products are examples of business exposures that could cause injury or damage resulting in claims or lawsuits.
 General liability insurance provides protection for the following risks.

 The commercial umbrella policy provides an additional layer of liability coverage above your underlying liability policies' limits.
 For example, if a claim exhausted a $1,000,000 limit on your primary general liability coverage, a $2,000,000 umbrella would provide up to $2,000,000 in additional liability coverage on a covered claim.